-WEEK 14 12/9 Content Management Systems The basis of most professional websites is a CMS.
-We will take a look at how a WordPress template pulls together different PHP modules into a single HTML page, and how the CSS controls the look of the site.
-Activity: Modify a WordPress template, using it as the basis for our own design.
-Activity: 15 minutes will be taken to complete on-line student evaluations.
-Activity: In- class final Workshop #3.
-Set aside time for Course Evaluations.
+WEEK 14 Nov 30 Content Management Systems We will explore the Wordpress CMS.
+Activity: In-class final Workshop #3 Activity: 15 minutes will be taken to complete on-line student evaluations.
+Time Set aside for Course Evaluations.
 You will be working on your final and other assignments.
-If you have extra time on your hands, you can build a WordPress template.
-WEEK 15 12/16 Final exhibition of your work.
+If you have extra time on your hands, you can build a WordPress site.
+WEEK 15 Dec 7 Final exhibition of your work.
 Class discussion, critique and celebration of your new found powers to build anything you can dream of, on the web.
 Show your final, walk us through your code.
 What was the most difficult/ frustrating part of the project?
 What was the most rewarding?
-Assignment: Reading for next class XXX Due: